A good fricase de pollo can solve a lot of problems. I don’t know if that is true, but I know that it can solve me being hungry.

 - 1/4 cup chicken broth

-- Marinade chicken pieces in mojo overnight or at least 30 minutes up to 24 hours..
+- Marinade chicken pieces in salt, and mojo overnight or at minimum 30 minutes prior to cooking. ..

 - Once marinated, remove chicken from marinade and pat dry. **See notes below to know why